A complete invariant for closed surfaces in the three-sphere: Generalized Kneser's conjecture

-From now on, we assume both $A_1$ and $A_2$ are non-trivial, the proof for this case is divided into two three steps.
-The separating $2$-sphere $\Stwo_\phi$ in $M$ is constructed in Step $1$, $\partial M_i=\surface_i$ is proved in Step $2$, and the commutative diagram \eqref{diag:diag_in_g_Kneser_lemma} is examined in Step $3$.
+In the case where both $A_1$ and $A_2$ are non-trivial, we divide the proof into three parts, and assume that $M$ contains no spherical components.
+The connected sum decomposition of $M$ is constructed in Step $1$, $\partial M_i=\surface_i$, $i=1,2$, is verified in Step $2$, and the commutative diagram \eqref{diag:diag_in_g_Kneser_lemma} is proved in Step $3$.